5 Ways to Clean Your Gas Grill

 It’s a good idea to clean your grill grates after each use.
 One way to make the job effortless is by keeping the Q-Swiper BBQ Grill Cleaner Set within arm’s reach.
 The set includes a bristle-free grill brush and a pack of grill-cleaning wipes.
 After you’re done cooking and your grill is completely cool, simply wrap a wipe around the brush and start scrubbing.
 The brush also has a stainless steel scraper to remove stubborn bits.

-A filthy grill with stubborn, stuck-on food calls for a deep cleaning.
+A filthy grill with stubborn, stuck-on food calls for a deep grill cleaning.
 In a garbage bag, mix two cups of vinegar and one cup of baking soda.
 Remove the grill grates and place them in the garbage bag.
 Let the grates soak overnight.
 After removing the grates, spray them down with water and pat dry.
 If any stuck-on food remains, use a rag or a grill brush to remove it.
+Here’s how to get rid of your grill so you can start shopping for a new one.